pasraia/RRgeo/cran-comments.md

 Availability using Additional_repositories specification: rnaturalearthhires   yes   http://packages.ropensci.org

--This note is about the package 'rnaturalearthhires' which is available from  an additional repository as indicated in the DESCRIPTION of the package.
+-This info is about the package 'rnaturalearthhires' which is available from  an additional repository as indicated in the DESCRIPTION of the package.

 * checking for future file timestamps ...
 NOTE